sumbach/modern-cljs/doc/tutorial-14.md

 ```

 Now that we have defined the `shopping` template, which implicitly
-defines the `shopping` function, we can go back to the `core.clj` to
+defines the `shopping` function, we can go back to `core.clj` to
-update its namespace declaration and substitute the `(str "You enter:
+update its namespace declaration and substitute `(str "You enter:
-" quantity " " price " " tax " and " discount ".")` call with the call
+" quantity " " price " " tax " and " discount ".")` with a call
 to the newly defined `shopping` function.

 ```clj